roVer-HM/suq-controller/README.md

 Note: In Linux this may have to be executed with `sudo`.

 This installs the essential package, but does **not** copy the models or example environments.
-To set up the corresponding folders and copy the models to the appropriate position run
+To set up the corresponding folders and copy the models to the appropriate position run the following command separately.

 ```
 python3 setup_folders.py TODO
 ```
-##### TODO: Make setup_folders configurable, i.e. allow to only setup folders without copying examples

-Test if the installed package was installed successfully by running (TODO: do with printing the version of suqc):
+Test if the installed package was installed successfully by running:

 ```
 python3 -c "import suqc; print(suqc.__version__)"